avro-kotlin/avro4k/README.md

 While reading avro binary data, you can miss a field (a kotlin field is present but not in the avro binary data), so Avro4k fails as it is not capable of constructing the kotlin type without the missing field value.

-By default:
+By default ([check this section](#customizing-the-configuration) to opt out from this default behavior):
-- nullable fields are optional and `default: null` is automatically added to the field ([check this section](#disable-implicit-default-null-for-nullable-fields) to opt out from this default behavior).
+- nullable fields are optional and `default: null` is automatically added to the field definition.
-- nullable fields are optional and `default: null` is automatically added to the field ([check this section](#disable-implicit-default-null-for-nullable-fields) to opt out from this default behavior).
+- arrays and maps fields are optional and `default: []` is automatically added to the field definition.

 ### @AvroDefault